Al-Hariqa

-Al-Hariqa (الحريقة) is a neighborhood in Damascus, Syria.
-It lies inside the walls of the old city south of the Citadel of Damascus between the late-Ottoman-era markets of al-Hamidiyah Souq and Medhat Pasha Souq.
-The neighborhood was known as Sidi Amoud after a famous holy man who was buried there.
+Al-Hariqa (الحريقة) is a neighborhood in Damascus, Syria, inside the walls of the old city south of the Citadel of Damascus between the late-Ottoman-era markets of al-Hamidiyah Souq and Medhat Pasha Souq.
+The neighborhood was known as Sidi Amoud after a religious figure who was buried there.
 It was called al-Hariqa (Conflagration) after the area was completely burned down in 1925 under French bombing in response to the Great Syrian Revolt.
-It is a commercial hub famous for its clothing markets.
-The famous Nur al-Din Bimaristan is located in the area.
+The Nur al-Din Bimaristan (covered into the Museum of Medicine and Science in the Arab World) is in Al-Hariqa.